jamesguo71/re/final_project_report.md

 }

 ```
-The script has no problem detecting this UAF, thanks to Ghidra's decompiler's auto de-aliasing, which we can see through its decompiled C code:
+The script has no problem detecting this UAF, thanks to the auto de-aliasing of Ghidra's decompiler, which we can see in the decompiled C code:
 ```c
 undefined8 entry(void)